cyverse/ds-irods-rs-build/README.md

 ### Generating the Docker Source Files

-The `prep-rs-docker-src` program can be used to create a `Dockerfile` file and a `docker-compose.yml` file that can be use to build and run a container hosting an iRODS resource server that is configured to serve a given resource within the CyVerse Data Store.
+The `prep-docker` program can be used to create a `Dockerfile` file and a `docker-compose.yml` file that can be use to build and run a container hosting an iRODS resource server that is configured to serve a given resource within the CyVerse Data Store.

-As its first command line argument, `prep-rs-docker-src` expects the name of a file defining a set of expected environment variables.
+As its first command line argument, `prep-docker` expects the name of a file defining a set of expected environment variables.
 It also accepts an optional second argument specifying the directory where created files will be written.
 If this isn't provided, the files will be written to the current working directory.

-The `prep-rs-docker-src` expects several environment variables to be defined in an environment file when it is executed.
+The `prep-docker` expects several environment variables to be defined in an environment file when it is executed.

 Environment Variable      | Required | Default       | Description
 ------------------------- | -------- | ------------- | -----------